Summer Abbey Gardens Emily Fae 1500x390

 23. Enjoy a day or two just shopping in Bury St Edmunds.
 It's the perfect place for retail therapy!
 While away the time exploring the 200 stores that line the picturesque medieval streets, and elegant Georgian squares.
 From clothes to kitchenware, shopping in Bury St Edmunds offers something for everyone - all within an easy walking distance in beautiful surroundings.
 As well as favourite High Street brands, Bury St Edmunds has a host of independent and individual shops that you won't find anywhere else.

-24. If the children are getting restless this summer holiday then West Stow Country Park's Beowulf and Grendel Trail is a fantastic walk to keep them occupied while learning something of the area's history and tales.
+24. West Stow Country Park's Beowulf and Grendel Trail is an intriguing walk to keep youngsters occupied while learning history and legends.
 The trail is self-guided and free!

 25. Take a tour of the ancient library at St Edmundsbury Cathedral, with over 550 rare books printed in the 16th and 17th century, a friendly guide will tell you all about the history of this incredible collection.